Understanding the Internal Locking Hierarchy and Mechanisms in PostgreSQL

 Deadlocks

-PostgreSQL automatically detects deadlocks, situations where two or more transactions are waiting for each other to release locks.
-When detected, PostgreSQL will abort one of the transactions to break the cycle, allowing the other transactions to proceed.
+PostgreSQL automatically detects deadlocks, which occur when two or more transactions wait for each other to release locks.
+When it identifies a deadlock, PostgreSQL immediately aborts one transaction to break the cycle.
+Consequently, this action allows the other transactions to proceed without further delay.

 Internal Locking Mechanisms